hgandras/Photorealistic-Graphics-Summer-semester-2023/DOC.md

 the camera in the world, and a target the camera os looking at.
 These two parametrs define the camera's orientation in the scene.
 The last parameter is the field of view.

-__SceneConfig__: The scene config first declares the up direction in the world (this might be moved to the code as a constant scnen property, sonce there is no need to change this).
+__SceneConfig__: The scene config first declares the up direction in the world (this might be moved to the code as a constant scene property, since there is no need to change this).
 Next up is the definition of the objects that are making up the scene.
 Objects are the solids in the scene, and they can be put under the "Objects" field.
 Currently there are two solids implemented, sphere, and infinite plane.
 Since both have different parameters that define them, they can be found with different fields under the object.
 Below is an example of putting one sphere, and one plane in the scene.